Residence Life and Housing

 A resident assistant, or RA, is a student staff member working and living in campus housing.
 RAs provide assistance, guidance and support for residents.
 RAs are trained in areas such as listening skills, confrontation, campus resources and event or program planning.

 Each residential complex also has a community coordinator, or CC, and an area director, or AD.
 The CCs are student staff members who perform many roles similar to an RA.
 The AD is a professional, live in staff member who supervises the RA and CC staff and is a resource for residents.

 Most first year students reside in our traditional residence halls; however Carroll offers a variety of housing styles.
 Please see the housing options page for more information on the options we provide and our requirements for living in each option.
 This page also describes the amenities offered in each location.

-Students with special medical needs must provide information and documentation to the director of services for students with disabilities.
-The director of services for students with disabilities then works with residence life and housing to provide appropriate accommodations.
-Visit the Disability Services webpage on the portal for more information.
+Students with special medical needs must provide information and documentation to the Director of Student Accessibility Services, who then works with the Office of Residence Life and Housing to provide appropriate accommodations.
+Visit Accessibility Services for more information.

-Carroll University offers several styles of housing and so each academic year there are several possible housing costs.
-Please refer to Housing Options to view the rate for the academic year and location you are interested in.
+Carroll University offers several styles of housing to meet various needs and budget.
+Please refer to the per semester cost for the academic year rate and location you are interested in.

 A list of suggested items to bring to campus and to leave and home is provided to students.
 Please remember that this list is not exhaustive and, while many items appear obvious, it may be easy to forget items at home.
 Also, please carefully read the Carroll University Student Handbook, especially the Residence Life and Housing section for specific restrictions and specifications of items.